netdata/blog/content/posts/redefining-monitoring-netdata.md

 I walked to my office, turned on my laptop, and checked my personal mailbox.
 I was flooded!
 Hundreds of people all over the world were sending me emails and invitations to connect on social media, giving Netdata stars on GitHub like crazy, and providing feedback by opening dozens of GitHub issues.
 The Netdata demo site I had running was sustainably sending dozens of thousands of chart refreshes per second.
-It didn’t crash—phew!—because I had done load testing before and knew it would perform.
+It didn't crash—phew!—because I had done load testing before and knew it would perform.

 **IMAGE: Size: 1200x600px** Content: Convey astronomical growth.
 Illustrations of GitHub stars, comments, hearts, any kind